 These findings must be cautiously interpreted in conjunction with the specific cultural and historical context of these families.
 Characteristics of the data placed some limits on multivariate analyses, and most study findings should be viewed as exploratory.
 Recommendations are included for further research required to adequately understand relationships between family acculturation and child functioning.

 Morris, Christopher H., "Assessing Mental Health of Native American Children: Relationship of Acculturation with Social, Emotional, and Behavioral Functioning" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6133.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .